The Private Wealth & Private Client Review: Poland

-Besides the introduction of exit tax, the Polish government regulated solidarity tax.
+Besides the introduction of exit tax, the government regulates solidarity tax.
 The provisions related to solidarity tax have been in force since 1 January 2019.
 The tax must be paid by taxpayers earning over 1 million zlotys a year and the rate is 4 per cent from the surplus over this amount.
-The solidarity tax, together with a part of the Labour Fund contribution (amounting to 0.15 per cent of its base), is credited to the Solidarity Support Fund for the disabled.
-In this way, the Polish government wants to raise funds to support the disabled.
+The solidarity tax, together with a part of the labour fund contribution (amounting to 1.45 per cent of its base), is credited to the solidarity support fund for the disabled.
+In this way, the government wants to raise funds to support the disabled.
 The solidarity tax was paid for the first time on income obtained in 2019, which the taxpayer settled by making a statement in 2020.

-The law of succession is based on legal principles, namely testamentary freedom and the protection of relationships between family members.5
+The law of succession is based on legal principles, namely testamentary freedom and the protection of relationships between family members.6

 Statutory succession should be applied when no (valid) testament exists or the persons who were appointed as heirs in the testament disclaimed the testament or are unable to become heirs.
 There are four groups of heirs under Polish succession law.
 The range of these entities is determined by family ties, such as blood ties, marriage or adoption.